dallasread/www.dallasread.com/_posts/2023-09-26-dont-follow-blindly.md

 I think this may be an immutable characteristic for some.
 But not for *you*.

-If something falls into your lap, it doesn't mean that is *the answer*.
-Look at it; scrutinize it; and test it.
+If someone tells you something, question it.
+If something falls into your lap, don't assume it as *the answer* from the heavens.
+Look at it; measure it; contemplate it's side-effects; scrutinize it's source; and test it against the world around you.

-If we all make the best decisions with the best available knowledge, we'll make the world a better place.
+If we all make the best decisions with the best available knowledge, the world will become a better place.
 Most often, the "best" decision is different for each of us.

 Obedience is not a virtue.